Aleeja137/ProgHeter-1-Matrix_Scaling/README.md

 `nvcc -o mat MatScaling.cu -lm -Xcompiler -Wall -Xcompiler -Wextra`

 ## Executing
-For executing, it can be done directly on an interactive GPU node (for testing) or using the slurm bash submission script included in the repository (pending):
+For executing, it can be done directly on an interactive GPU node (for testing) or using the slurm bash submission script included in the repository:
 `sbatch submit_script.sh`

 The program takes up to 4 arguments, which are in order `m n r threads_blk`: